Listen to the silence in your lives, pope says

 Joy, anxiety, and suffering can all be communicated in silence, sometimes more powerfully than with words and silence often gives people a chance to listen -- to God, to themselves and to others.

-In short, the pope is asking everyone to turn down the noise, reflect, evaluate and analyze.
+In short, the pope is asking everyone to turn down the noise, reflect, evaluate and analyse.

 "For this to happen, it is necessary to develop an appropriate environment, a kind of 'eco-system' that maintains a just equilibrium between silence, words, images and sounds," he said.